HSEshan/Project_Rain/README.md

 Integrate user store to display usernames in UI
 Might be useful to return user ids and object ids from db calls to populate stores Look into caching stores
+Look into db transaction for auth and bcrypt, and re: for password matching

 ### ⚙️ Backend Setup